May 4, 2022

 What can I do to stay healthy?

-According to the Centers for Disease Control and other health authorities, you can keep yourself and others healthy by:
+According to the Centers for Disease Control and other health authorities, you can keep yourself and others healthy by following these recommendations:

 • Comply with special instructions issued by local officials.